100th Infantry Battalion: Africa and Italy

 After training at Camp McCoy, Wisconsin, and Camp Shelby, Mississippi, the battalion deployed from Shelby on 11 August by train to Camp Kilmer, New Jersey and then to the Mediterranean on 21 August 1943.

 The 100th arrived in Oran, North Africa on 2 September 1943 but was refused by General Dwight D. Eisenhower, then the commander of the North African Theater of Operations.
-Lieutenant General Mark Wayne Clark, commanding the United States Fifth Army, accepted the offer, and the 100th became a part of the 133rd Infantry Regiment, 34th Infantry Division, in place of the regiment’s 2nd Battalion that had been assigned to guard Allied installations in England, and took part in training with Caucasian soldiers.
+Lieutenant General Mark Wayne Clark, commanding the United States Fifth Army, accepted the offer, and the 100th became a part of the 133rd Infantry Regiment, 34th Infantry Division, in place of the regiment's 2nd Battalion that had been assigned to guard General Eisenhower's headquarters in Oran, North Africa, and took part in training with white soldiers.
 On 19 September, the 34th Division sailed from Africa to southeast of Naples, with the 100th with them.

 The unit were to fight in the Italian Campaign and entered combat on 29 September 1943, near Salerno in Southern Italy.
 The unit advanced 15 mi in 24 hours for a week against strong enemy resistance which allowed them to take Benevento, an important rail center and road intersection.
 The 100th crossed the Volturno River three times, taking on heavy German machine gun fire and rocket launchers before driving the German force even further north.